 However, the course comparison is fairly valid and that’s a compliment to Metropolitan.
 The design is its best quality.
 If they were able to maintain it a little better, it would really shine.
 The amount of traffic it gets makes it tough and I hear it is also built on top of an old landfill, so I am not sure how great the land is underneath for maintaining turf on a long-term basis.
 I’ll circle back to the conditions.
 They actually weren’t as bad as I’m making it sound.
 I make the comments in relation to the vast potential of the course.

 Miller and Bliss made the most of the limited terrain to craft a very well-designed American links-inspired course for the average public golfer.
 It is fairly forgiving from tee to green and the greens are not quite as tricked up as on most Miller courses I’ve played.
 They still have plenty of undulation.
-They just aren’t too crazy compared to courses like Whitney Oaks, Badlands, Maderas or Eagle Springs, which were all built on hillier terrain than what was there at the site of Metropolitan.
+They just aren’t too crazy compared to his other California courses I’ve played, which were all built on hillier terrain than what was there at the site of Metropolitan.

 Like a good links style course, a good score will depend somewhat on positioning.
 The place may feel wide open and have some forgiving areas to miss shots, but that is part of the deception.
 If you don’t put yourself in the right spots, it can make for more difficult approach angles.
 There aren’t a ton of bunkers on the course, but the ones that are there are very punitive with deep faces and rugged edges lined with long fescue grass.
 They are best avoided if you can.
 Lastly, the greens are large and do have ample undulation, so two-putts are never a guarantee.
 Condition-wise, the greens are where Metropolitan is known to shine.
 The guys I played with say the greens here are always some of the best in the East Bay, and I could see why.